210419-USF-BSN-Java/Couch-Critics/README.md

 - As an Administrator I can view all reviews from a single Critic
 - As an Administrator I can view approve reviews
 - As an Administrator I can fire a Critic
+- As an Administrator I can delete user comments
 - As an Administrator I can ban a user (stretch)

 ### API: